A review of Tom Miller’s The Philosopher’s Flight, published on February 13, 2018 by Simon and Schuster.

 It seems like only yesterday we were celebrating the start of 2018, and here we are in March already!
 Here is my bimonthly recap for January and February 2018.
 Enjoy! 🙂

-A review of Salman Rushdie’s The Golden House.
-Published on September 5, 2017 by Random House Publishing Group (Random House).
+A review of Heather Lloyd’s My Name is Venus Black, published on February 27, 2018 by Random House Publishing Group (Random House).

 My Name is Venus Black tells the story of Venus who, as a straight-A student interested in astronomy, commits a terrible crime that tears her family apart.
 At the same time, her mentally handicapped younger brother, Leo, also goes missing.
 Venus spends more than five years in juvenile detention, and when she is released at nineteen, she is determined to start her life fresh with a new identity.
 But it is only a matter of time before the past catches up with her, and she will have to decide what to do with it when it does.

 A review of Akwaeke Emezi’s debut novel, Freshwater, published on February 13, 2018 by Grove Atlantic.

 Ada, born in Nigeria with “one foot on the other side,” was a troubled child who develops separate selves within her mind: a group of Ọgbanje who call themselves “We.”
 When Ada goes to America for college, a traumatic event causes those separate selves to manifest into Asụghara and Saint Vincent, who came through a window and solidified themselves in the white marble of her mind.
 As these alternate selves vie for control, Ada’s life becomes dark and dangerous.